sightsdev/sights/interface/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for SIGHTS
 title: ''
 labels: enhancement
 assignees: ''

 ---

-**Features for the robot service should be suggested [here](https://github.com/SFXRescue/SIGHTSRobot/issues) instead.
+**Features for the robot service should be suggested https://github.com/SFXRescue/SIGHTSRobot/issues instead.
 This issue tracker is only for the interface.
 If you're not sure, you're welcome to create a new issue on either tracker using your best judgement.**

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]